snabbco/snabb/docs/README.virtualization.md

 ## Background

-Currently, SnabbSwitch works on the 'host' (bare metal) and uses a driver called **VhostUser** (See `apps/vhost/vhost_user.lua`) to bypass several
-things: the typical linux bridge used in VMs, the tun/tap device, the QEMU device emulator and the host kernel vhost-net handler.
-That way, the SnS process gets access to the very same memory pages presented to the virtio device in the VM.
+Currently, SnabbSwitch works on the 'host' (bare metal) and uses a driver called **VhostUser** (See `apps/vhost/vhost_user.lua`) to bypass several things: the typical linux bridge used in VMs, the tun/tap device, the QEMU device emulator and the host kernel vhost-net handler.
+That way, the SnabbSwitch process gets access to the very same memory pages presented to the virtio device in the VM.

-- there was a prototype implementation of a driver called 'vhost-net' that was supposed to be "the other side of VhostUser", but it's still on the host and not the guest side.
-I think it was supposed to be a way to use VhostUser and virtqueues to talk to another process running vhost-net, instead of a VM.

 However the implementation of Snabb Switch running within a VM can be still further improved.
 The current approach assumes the VM would run third-party